Solar Food Dehydration - no electrical power needed

 - a reflective white/silver wall on the back side of the dryer to increase solar gain at higher latitudes

-or use an open-weave shading cloth or window screen over the collector to reduce solar input in hot-sun areas, giving you the option of removing it on cloudy or partly cloudy days to bring the temperatures back up
+- use an open-weave shading cloth or window screen over the collector to reduce solar input in hot-sun areas (such as nearer the equator or at higher altitudes) giving you the option of removing it on cloudy or partly cloudy days to maximize solar gain

-- can also serve as a cold-frame cover if the black, heat generating material is removable or separate
+- the collector can also serve as a cold-frame cover if the black, heat generating material is removable or separate

-- other cheaper screen materials could be substituted as long as they are safe for direct food contact
+- other screen materials (such as bamboo) could be substituted as long as they are safe for direct food contact

-The above is mainly excerpted from "Feeding Ourselves", by Larisa Walk, available as either a download or as a physical copy.
+The above is mainly excerpted from "Feeding Ourselves" (shown below), by Larisa Walk, available as either a download or as a physical copy.

 Keep in mind that YOU CAN DO THIS.